Timothy Bell, Baron Bell: Bell Pottinger exit under cloud of PR malpractice

+Cultural Impact

+In October, 2014, he published his memoirs under the title Right or Wrong, in which he described his years in the industry and by the side of Margaret Thatcher.
+A first chapter was advanced by The Times newspaper.

-The story of Bell's rise and fall is covered in Influence, a 2020 Canadian/South African documentary film directed by Richard Poplak and Diana Neille, and described as a hugely detailed, unnerving exposé.
+The story of Bell's rise and fall is covered in Influence, a 2020 Canadian/South African documentary film directed by South African journalists Richard Poplak and Diana Neille, and described as a hugely detailed, unnerving exposé.
+The movie was selected as part of the official selection of the Sundance film festival in 2020.

 Personal life

 Bell was married three times: first, in the 1960s, to Suzanne Cordran (marriage dissolved in 1985); in 1988 he married Virginia Hornbrook with whom he had a son and daughter (marriage dissolved in 2016); in 2017, he married Jacky Phillips.

 Bell died from complications of vascular parkinsonism at his home in London, aged 77, on 25 August 2019.